 In a joint statement released by Senators Tester and Moran, they acknowledged that veterans have “been living with chronic illnesses as a result of exposures during their time in uniform” for far too long.
 The legislation should take “necessary steps to right this wrong,” as well as providing “veterans and their families with the health care and benefits they have earned and deserve.”

-- Strengthen federal research on toxic exposure
+- Strengthens federal research on toxic exposure.

 Breaking Down the Honoring Our PACT Act

-On Tuesday, May 24, the full text of the legislation was released.
 Below is a breakdown of the text of the bill and what it means for veterans.

-Expand Health Care for Toxic Exposed Veterans and Other Veterans
+Expands Health Care for Toxic Exposed Veterans and Other Veterans

 The bill defines toxic exposed veterans as those who participated in a toxic exposure risk activity while serving active duty, active duty for training, or inactive duty training.
-These veterans could become eligible for expanded hospital care (including mental health services and counseling), medical services, and nursing home care for any illness.
+These veterans are now eligible for expanded hospital care (including mental health services and counseling), medical services, and nursing home care for any illness.
 Veterans who were deployed in support of a contingency operation are also eligible for these health care services.
 Contingency operations include:

 - Operation Enduring Freedom